nzdavidv/pages/_posts/2025-07-16-StoraLinux.md

 title: "NetGear Stora running Debian Linux"
 date: 2025-07-16
 ---
+# Overview
+There are four major pieces to this working.
+1. Connecting to the console
+2. The firmware - U-Boot
+3. The Kernel
+4. The operating system

 # Getting the NetGear Stora serial port functioning

 I connected up the console of the Stora to my Raspberry Pi.